Origin: Speyside (Scotland)

-Ageing barrels: Ex Bourbon Refill, finished in ex-Spanish Wine First Fill
+Ageing cask: Ex Bourbon Refill, finished in ex-Spanish Wine First Fill

 Additional coloring: No

 I return to the autumn series recently released by the independent Scottish bottler, which takes up a Glenrothes cask after the one used in the first release (a 10 years old in Bourbon and Oloroso).

 In fact, in this second round there are two casks (2850 and 2851, to be precise), ex-Bourbon twins both left to rest for eight years and then living separate fates in the last four months of maturation: one in Muscatel barrels and one (the one that is the subject of this article) in Spanish red wine barrels, both First Fill.